Does Satellite Internet Compromise Your VPN?Posted April 16, 2019, 7:57 p.m. by Michael G

 VPN compromises the IP by pretending that you “live” in a different country or region.
 Because of that, the TCP goes out of the comfort zone and sends packets of data in a farther location to you based on the new IP tapped by the VPN.

-As a result, the exchange between the local TCP and the foreign IP do not process hastily.
+As a result, the exchange between the local TCP and the foreign IP does not process hastily.

 That was until now, when numerous products have introduced a new way of combating this conflict; by converting TCP into UDP.
 That way, the transfer doesn’t need a call-back or receipt anymore, resulting in a consistent flow of data.